 3.1 Mission considerations

 Space research missions require a variety of data types to support command, telemetry, and tracking functions.
-Real time audio and video are required for manned missions.
+Real time audio and video are required for human missions.
 These requirements are usually multiplexed onto a single frequency carrier to implement efficient spectrum usage.

 Higher frequency allocations generally provide for wider bandwidth allocations.
 Wider bandwidth allocations provide the ability to support higher data rate requirements, video communications, and the use of more complex coding schemes to effectively reduce error rates and susceptibility to interference.